typst-community/valkyrie/docs/manual.typ

 The key words #specifics.values().join(", ", last: ", and ") in this document are to be interpreted as described in #link("http://www.ietf.org/rfc/rfc2119.txt", [RFC 2119]).

-== Use cases
-The interface for a template that a user expects and that the developer has implemented are rearly one and the same.
-Instead, the user will apply common sense and the developer will put in somewhere between a token- and a whole-hearted- attempt at making their interface intuitive.
-Contrary to what one might expect, this makes it more difficult for the end user to correctly guess the interface as different developers will disagree on what is and isn't intuitive, and what edge cases the developer is willing to cover.

-By first providing a low-level set of tools for validating primitives upon which more complicated schemas can be defined, `Valkyrie` handles both the micro and macro of input validation.

 = Examples